-As you navigate the NHS, it can be useful to know how the system is structured and which organisation is ultimately responsible for the services your child receives.
+As you navigate the NHS, it can be useful to know how the system’s structure and which organisation is ultimately responsible for the services your child receives.

 Department of Health

 The Department of Health (DH) has overall responsibility for the NHS, including policies and legislation, improvements and funding.
-There are many agencies that are involved in the NHS, but for the purpose of receiving NHS care there are two main ones – Public Health England and NHS England.
+There are many agencies involved in the NHS.
+For the purpose of receiving NHS care, there are two main ones: Public Health England and NHS England.

 Public Health England